Reviews You Can Rely On

 We used five different rating metrics to assess each bottle in this review.
 Although the type of bottle (e.g., filter bottle, insulated bottle, bike bottle, etc.) separated them somewhat into categories, the overall review objectively compares bottles of all different types side-by-side.
 That said, use your discretion when reading this review.
 A stainless-steel bottle will be more durable than a glass one, while the most insulated bottle may not be the best fit for your next backcountry adventure.
 Determine your specific lifestyle needs as you read about each bottle's unique characteristics.

 Today, some of the most popular options are stainless steel bottles, including vacuum-insulated and uninsulated.
 Next, there are the classic plastic bottles, all of which are made from BPA-free plastics.
-We tested collapsible and glass bottles, as well as bottles offering different methods of filtration.
+We tested collapsible and glass bottles, as well as bottles offering different filtration methods.
 Each bottle has its intended use(s) — and we discuss which situations work best for each bottle in the individual gear reviews.

 What's the Best Value?